A New Play Development Forum

 Familiar with PlayGym?
 Skip to Registration

-PlayGym is a unique forum for playwrights to hear their work read by professional actors and to receive feedback from experienced dramaturgs in an artist-driven, supportive environment.
+PlayGym is a unique forum for playwrights to hear their work read by professional actors and to receive feedback, guided and facilitated by experienced dramaturgs, in an artist-driven, supportive environment.

 PlayGym was conceived as a hybrid between a playwriting class and a writers’ group and intended to be used as a Gym in which writers return again and again to workshop and Play with their new scripts while developing and strengthening their understanding of craft and structure.

 What distinguishes PlayGym from a traditional playwriting class is that concepts of craft and play structure are explored through a feedback process guided by a dramaturgical approach.
-The intention is to have writers not only discover what works and what doesn’t work in their plays, but also to explore the language to articulate WHY something works or doesn’t work.
-What distinguishes PlayGym from a writers’ group is that PlayGym is led by a dramaturg, and we bring in professional actors to read the plays and participate in the feedback process.
+The intention is to have writers not only discover what works and what doesn’t work in their own plays, but also to explore the language to articulate WHY something works or doesn’t work.
+Mastery of this language enables playwrights to offer more actionable feedback to the work of others, and to begin a journey towards being their own best dramaturg.
+What distinguishes PlayGym from a writers’ group is that PlayGym is led by an experienced dramaturg, and professional actors are brought in to read the plays and participate in the feedback process.

 There are two versions of PlayGym–